Jeangowhy/opendocs/C++_Primer_5th.rst

    Writing our own object-oriented or generic types requires a fairly good understanding of C++.
 Fortunately, we can use object-oriented and generic types without understanding the details of how to build them.
-For example, the standard library usesthe facilitieswe'll study in Chapters 15 and 16 extensively, and we've used the library types and algorithms without needing to know how they are implemented.
+For example, the standard library uses the facilities we'll study in Chapters 15 and 16 extensively, and we've used the library types and algorithms without needing to know how they are implemented.

-   Readers, therefore, should understand that Part III covers fairly advancedtopics.
-Writingtemplatesorobject-oriented classesrequires a good understanding of the basics of C++ and a good grasp of how to define more basic classes.
+   Readers, therefore, should understand that Part III covers fairly advanced topics.
+Writing templates or object-oriented classes requires a good understanding of the basics of C++ and a good grasp of how to define more basic classes.